CorBer/teensy_batdetector/README.md

 <b>Based on original-code from Frank (DD4WH)</b>
 https://github.com/DD4WH/Teensy-Bat-Detector
 <br>
+# update pending after a bug-report (2022 04 16)
+<b> About a week ago we got a bug-report that pointed towards an issue for both the T36 and the T41 versions
+  of the teensybat using AutoRecord.
+When stopping the autorecord sequence manually with the recording active this could lead to a wav-file with a wrong header.
+Also the sample-rate after stopping autorecord was not as the user had set it.
+Currently the user that reported the bug is testing a possible solution.

 # BUG in SPARKFUN GPS library
 <b> Beginning march 2022 a bug was found in the GPS readout, it seems the sparkfun library had a bug that reported 2022 as a leapyear.
 The library for teensybat has been updated and the bat_gps.h file is updated.